hyrious/esbuild-serve/README.md

 **Difference to [vite]**:

-1. Vite doesn't do bundle in development for the best speed.
+1. Vite doesn't do bundle (at least, your code) in development for the best speed.
    This tool does bundle everything into a single file.
 2. `index.html` in vite is part of your source code, development and production will treat it differently.
 While in this tool, `index.html` is part of your production site.
 3. You can have multiple entry points, but if you do that, their output file names